-(Tossup 25) With James Madison and John Jay, this man supported the United States' Constitution in The Federalist Papers.
+(Tossup 25) This man championed an excise tax on domestically produced liquor that directly led to the Whiskey Rebellion.
+With James Madison and John Jay, this man supported the United States' Constitution in The Federalist Papers.
 This man supported his political rival Thomas Jefferson in the Election of 1800, a move that contributed to his death at the hands of Aaron Burr.
 For the point, name this first Secretary of the Treasury.